input-output-hk/catalyst-ci/docs/src/guides/markdown.md

 mdlint-cli2 is integrated into VSCode and may be integrated into other Editors.

 The editor integration should pick up both the `.markdownlint.jsonc` and `.markdownlint-cli2.jsonc` configuration files.
-It will then behave exactly the same as the Earthly Function.
+It will then behave exactly the same as the Earthly UDC.